 Update: WeTransfer now have a pro account at $10/month and you can store the files in the cloud forever.
 It’s very similar to dropbox, without the dropbox sync (which by the way is a great tool to have).
-I’d recommend the Dropbox pro account over WeTransfer – you can do more with dropbox.
+I’d recommend the Dropbox pro account over WeTransfer – you can do more with 1TB dropbox account.

 Dropbox is a “cloud” service that allows you to store and share files.
 The files are stored in the “cloud” which means you can access them through an internet connection from anywhere.
 A good metaphor for Dropbox is a USB storage drive that’s online.
 Dropbox and USB storage device are very similar: you have limited storage (2GB); you can create, delete, and undelete folders and files.